google/mug/README.md

     .retry(...);
 ```

+Want to retry infinitely?
+Too bad, Java doesn't have infinite List.
+How about `Collections.nCopies(Integer.MAX_VALUE, delay)`?
+It's not infinite but probably enough to retry until the death of the universe.
+JDK is smart enough that it only uses O(1) time and space for creating it (`Delay.exponentialBackofff` follows suit).

 #### To handle retry events

 Sometimes the program may need custom handling of retry events, like, for example, to increment a stats counter based on the error code in the exception.
 Requirements like this can be done with a custom Delay implementation: